webplatform/docs/tutorials/mobile_touch/index.md

 Note that your gestures might be identical to OS-level multi-touch gestures.
 On OS X, you can configure system-wide events by going to the Trackpad preference pane in System Preferences.

 As multi-touch features become more widely supported across mobile browsers, I'm very excited to see new web applications take full advantage of this rich API.

-===Pointer events===

-Internet Explorer does not have touch events.
-Instead Microsoft implemented pointer events in IE10 and suggested it as a new [http://www.w3.org/TR/pointerevents/ spec] to the W3C.
-See [http://docs.webplatform.org/wiki/concepts/PointerEvents PointerEvents] for more info.
 }}
 {{Notes_Section}}
 {{Compatibility_Section